EwenBurban/RIDGE/README.md

 ## 2.3.
 Configuration

-Before launching anything, ensure that the config/ folder contains at least one file named `config.sh`.
+Before launching anything, ensure that the config/ folder contains at least one file named `launch_param.sh`.
 If your cluster uses SLURM as the job manager, you must also fill the `cluster_config.yaml` file.
 Simply refer to the `example/config` folder and adjust it to match your cluster's configuration.
 For more details, consult the `user_manual.pdf`.

 # 3. Usage
 ---
 Please refer to the `user_manual.pdf` for information on this section.
-Note that the file to launch RIDGE is `RIDGE.sh`, and `core/RIDGE_V2_pipeline.py` manages all of the code.
+Note that the file to launch RIDGE is `RIDGE.sh`, and `core/RIDGE_pipeline.py` manages all of the code.

 # 4. Troubleshooting
 ---